ipleiria-robotics/indoor_positioning_uwb/software/README.md

 #### Movement tests:

-In the case, for the dynamic tests, another dateset must be loaded - encoder acquisitions.
-To determine the error on thi case a linear regrassion was necessary to execute.
-This is because the equipment to acquire the tag data and the encoder data weren't syncronized.
-To solve that problem, an aproximation was necessary to elaborate.
+In the case, for the dynamic tests, another dataset must be loaded—encoder acquisitions.
+To determine the error in this case, a linear regression was necessary to execute.
+This is because the equipment to acquire the tag data and the encoder data weren't synchronized.
+To solve that problem, an approximation was necessary to elaborate.

-An example to exe
+An example to execute the dynamic test for the slow velocity:

-1. **python slow_data_generate.py** - load the file containing the ranges obtained on the on the test and generates the file with the positions calculations.
+1. **python slow_data_generate.py** - load the file containing the distances obtained on the on the test and generates the file with the positions estimations.

 2. **python slow_analysis.py** - runs the analysis of the position error during his deslocation.
 Plots are shown to demonstrate the results.